Himalayan brown bear

 The Himalayan brown bear (Ursus arctos isabellinus), also known as the Himalayan red bear or isabelline bear, is a subspecies of the brown bear occurring in the western Himalayas.
 It is the largest mammal in the region, males reaching up to 2.2 m long, while females are a little smaller.
 It is omnivorous and hibernates in dens during the winter.

 Description

 Himalayan brown bears exhibit sexual dimorphism.
 Males range from 1.5 to 2.2 m long, while females are 1.37 to 1.83 m long.
 They are usually sandy or reddish-brown in colour.

 Distribution and habitat

-The Himalayan brown bear occurs in the western Himalayas from northeastern Pakistan through the Indian states of Jammu and Kashmir, Himachal Pradesh and Uttarakhand to the Himalayas in central Nepal.
+The Himalayan brown bear is distributed throughout the western Himalayas, from the subalpine and alpine regions of Khunjerab, Deosai, Nanga Parbat, Qurumbar, Broghil and other national parks within the Gilgit-Baltistan and Chitral regions of northeastern Pakistan; to Jammu and Kashmir, Himachal Pradesh and Uttarakhand in northern India.
+It also occurs in the Himalayas of central Nepal.

 At present, it is unknown whether the Himalayan brown bear is connected to brown bear populations in the Karakoram Mountains and on the Tibetan Plateau.

-In Pakistan, the primary habitats of the Himalayan brown bear are the subalpine and alpine regions of Khunjerab and Deosai National Parks and other protected areas in Astore and Nanga Parbat.